 Whether you are an owner looking to sell or you wish to acquire a woodland property, we can help you to understanding the opportunities and constraints associated with woodland, including potential volume and value of standing timber.

 Lockhart Garratt have assisted owners wishing to sell woodland as well as private individuals and NGOs interested in the purchase of woodland.

 Get in touch with one of the Forestry and Woodland team to discuss your needs.

 The following are news and information items from the Forestry & Woodland Management team.

 Our latest monthly update is now available for download.
-This month’s edition provides details of the upcoming survey seasons, details of a Forestry Commission research project, an introduction to our newest members of the team plus much more.
+This month’s edition provides details of our upcoming Technical CPD Conference, grant updates, and interesting article on what would happen if we readjusted the green belt, and much more.
 Visit our website News...read more